 PSY 426 Cr.3

 Study of the personality characteristics of individuals experiencing substance abuse, dependency, and compulsive behaviors such as eating disorders and gambling.
-The focus will be on abuse as a maladaptive response to the demands of life.
-Special topics will include consumptive patterns, level of dependence, neurological status, assessment, and contemporary treatment techniques.
+The focus is on abuse as a maladaptive response to the demands of life.
+Special topics include consumptive patterns, level of dependence, neurological status, assessment, and contemporary treatment techniques.
 Prerequisite: PSY 100; PSY 204; PSY 212; junior standing.
-Offered Annually.
+Offered Occasionally.

 PSY 430 Cr.3

-This course focuses on the utilization of a biological approach to understanding mental phenomena and behavior.
+This course focuses on the biology of behavior and understanding the mental phenomena as it relates to behavior.
 Biological information includes the development and structure of the central nervous system, neuroanatomy and physiology, the function of basic neural events, neurotransmitters, neuropharmacology, hormones, evolution of behavior, brain development, neuroplasticity, and response to neural damage.
-Topics associated with how neural events influence human phenomena may include biological rhythms, consciousness, perception, sleep and dreaming, emotions, aggression, stress, learning, memory, and cognition.
+Topics associated with how neural events influence human phenomena may include basic neural mechanisms, sensory systems, sensorimotor control, learning, memory, neuroplasticity, and biopsychological disorders.
 Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Fall, Spring.
+Offered Occasionally.

 PSY 431 Cr.3

 A comprehensive examination of conscious and nonconscious states of awareness.
-The course will explore contemporary cognitive theories on the nature of consciousness and its role and functioning in human behavior.
-The course also will cover states of consciousness (i.e., sleep and dreaming) as well as alterations in consciousness through hypnosis and psychedelic drugs.
+This course explores contemporary cognitive and neuroscience theories on the nature of consciousness and its role and functioning in human behavior.
+The course also discusses states of consciousness (i.e., sleep and dreaming) as well as alterations in consciousness.
 Prerequisite: PSY 100; BIO 312 or PSY 321 or PSY 331 or PHL 333.
 Offered Occasionally.